netdata/learn/ingest.md

 instead of the default.
 For the other repositories (`netdata/.github`, `netdata/agent-service-discovery`), it will ingest from the default settings.

-> In case you misspelled your branch name, ingest script will run with the default parameters
+> In case you misspell the keys (netdata_user, go_d_plugin_user, etc), ingest script will run with the default parameters.
+> If you misspell the branch name, or the user, your ingest will fail with response 404 and message "Branch not found".